 Northern Indiana Public Service Company (NIPSCO) has received Indiana Utility Regulatory Commission (IURC) approval of a long-term plan for electric transmission, distribution and storage system improvements, including incremental rate recovery of those costs as the projects proceed.
 The utility refers to the program as its Electric Infrastructure Modernization Plan.

 The Indiana Office of Utility Consumer Counselor's (OUCC's) testimony in these cases is summarized in its October 11, 2013 news release.
-Links to the testimony are available below.
+An OUCC news release inviting consumer comments was issued on September 6, 2013.

 On March 10, 2014, the OUCC filed a petition for reconsideration, which was denied on May 7.
 The OUCC has appealed the Commission's order to the Indiana Court of Appeals and filed its brief on August 11, 2014.
 NIPSCO has until September 23, 2014 to file its reply.